Hand-printed books of poetry,

 If you are new to this area, you will definitely need advice from your supplier regarding the preparation — and suitability for blockmaking — of ‘artwork’ (i.e. the original you have to hand).
 The original you want to reproduce has to fall within certain limits for the supplied block to produce anything like a satisfactory result.
 This particularly applies to fine cross-hatching on drawings to become line blocks, and to the ‘contrast’ of photographs, intended to become half-tone blocks.

-And finally there's at least one larger scale commercial blockmaking business left, supplying the full range of nylon, and metal (zinc and magnesium at different prices) line and half-tone blocks.
+Since Mr Sparrow retired from block making (he may still have some film available – edward.sparrow@btconnect.com, we usually deal with the Block Shop, the only remaining large-scale blockmaking business that we know of, supplying the full range of nylon, and metal (zinc and magnesium at different prices) line and half-tone blocks.
 No longer in Manchester, see new address below:

 The Block Shop